brassica-collective/handbook/content/brassica/handbook/Agreements/entry_and_exit_pathways.md

 1. Discuss the capacity of current participants to support the proposed participant
 2. Ask clarification questions and discuss any **concerns** (e.g. “This person has no experience with collective practice, how do we plan to support them to participate well?”) about the proposal of this potential participant
    * Clarification questions and concerns are expected to be offered with curiosity and constructive suggestions for how to resolve them.
-   * While unresolved concerns do not obstruct the entry pathway, the proposer may choose to extend the preset timeline (date 02\) to allow for ongoing discussion.
+   * While unresolved concerns do not obstruct the entry pathway, the proposer may choose to extend the preset timeline (date 02) to allow for ongoing discussion.
 3. Raise a **principled objection** to the proposal
    * To raise a principled objection a participant shares their reasoning in the discussion forum and initiates the collective’s relevant process for resolving disagreements.
 If there is no relevant agreement, this invitation is paused until the group develops one.
    * Principled objections are made based on reasoning as to why the proposed person is likely to violate fundamental principles of the collection (“I think there is a serious risk this person will act in unjust, unethical, or deliberately harmful ways”).
 4. Express any ‘unprincipled objections’ (e.g. “I don’t like this person”).
 This does not obstruct the entry pathway.
-Participants who have ‘unprincipled objections’ to the proposal are encouraged to discuss them directly with the proposer (to allow for understanding of different perspectives) and with other collective participants during an assembly (as a twinge)
+Participants who have ‘unprincipled objections’ to the proposal are encouraged to discuss them directly with the proposer (to allow for understanding of different perspectives) and with other collective participants during an assembly (as a twinge).

 #### Proposal resolution